dbakewel/netbots/README.md

 ## netbots_log (debug output)

-The netbots_log module gives a simple method to print output to the console.
+The netbots_log module prints output to the console.
 Best practice is to use the log() rather than print(). log() will include the time and function name which can help with debugging.

 notbots_log allows turning detailed output on/off without having to remove log lines from your code.
 You can turn DEBUG and VERBOSE output on/off from the command line with -debug and -verbose.
 Use -h switch to learn more.